jurassiscripts/velociraptor/README.md

 Trigger the autocomplete on `vr`/`vr run` to get the available scripts as suggestions.

-> Bash completions are not yet supported, but will be added.
+> Bash completions are not supported yet, but will be added.

 ## Known limitations

 Commands with quotes are currently unusable when the shell is `cmd.exe` due to the way Rust's `std::Command` (used by `Deno.run()`) escapes cli arguments (see [here](https://github.com/rust-lang/rust/issues/29494)).
 As a workaround you can tell Velociraptor to use `PowerShell` instead of `cmd` (see [Shell scripting](#shell-scripting)) or run your scripts in the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about).

+## Upcoming features

+- [ ] Self-update: run `vr updgrade` to install the latest version.
+- [ ] Scripts exporting: run `vr export` to save your scripts as shell scripts to avoid having to install `vr` in your production environment.
+- [ ] Husky style git hooks: use the `hook` property to link a script to a git hook.

 ## Contributing